 - Image-Line FL Studio

 - Cockos REAPER

 - Steinberg Cubase

 - Propellerhead Reason

-If you don’t have the money to buy a DAW you could always opt for free DAWs such as the ones listed below:
+If you don’t have the money to buy a DAW, you could always opt for free DAWs, like these ones:

 - Tracktion 4